Near optimal sparsity-constrained group testing: improved bounds and algorithms: Non-Adaptive Group Testing with -Sized Tests

 where the equality follows by rewriting in terms of factorials and simplifying.
 Furthermore, given $\sum_i x_i = k\Delta$, we have

 Now, for two sequences $(y_i)_{i \in [m]}$ and $(y'_i)_{i \in [m]}$ such that $\sum_{i=1}^m y_i = \sum_{i=1}^m y'_i = k\Delta$, we obtain

-This implies the lemma. \end{proof} Thus, we are able to carry out all necessary calculations with respect to $(\vX_1,...,\vX_n)$ and transfer the results to the original pooling scheme.
+This implies the lemma. \end{IEEEproof} Thus, \geb{similarly to the analysis following Lemma \ref{lem_x_y_delta},} we are able to carry out all necessary calculations with respect to $(\vX_1,...,\vX_n)$ and transfer the results to the original pooling scheme.
 For the next step, we need to get a handle on the number of positive and negative tests occurring in this setting.
 Let $\vm_0 = \vm_0(\cGg, \SIGMA)$ be the number of tests that render a negative result, and let $\vm_1 = \vm_1(\cGg, \SIGMA)$ be the number of tests that render a positive result.
-Then $\vm_0$ and $\vm_1$ are highly concentrated around their means as follows. \begin{lemma} With probability $1-o(n^{-2})$, we have
+Then $\vm_0$ and $\vm_1$ are highly concentrated around their means as follows. \begin{lemma} With probability $1-o(n^{-2})$, we have and \end{lemma} \begin{IEEEproof} Recalling the definitions of $(\vY_i)_i$ and $(\vX_i)_i$ from \eqref{event_1}, we have